DallanQ/lotr_journeys_in_middle_earth/Reference.md

 Each item card has a lore value that indicates the amount of lore the heroes must have to upgrade that item.
 The item menu displays all of the party's items; items that can be upgraded are highlighted.

-> Image of (icon of a left hand raised) with the number 25 aside (icon of a circle with a 4-sided star in it) displayed on an item card
+> Image of an item card with a lore value indicating the amount of lore heroes need to upgrade the item

 *Lore Value On Item Card*

-> Image of a rectangular screen showing options of "Hero", "Group", "Lore", "25" with 3 different hero cards and 3 items for the first hero, two items for the second and 2 items for the third hero with some of the highlighted signifying that those items can be upgraded.
+> Image of an item menu showing the party's items, with upgradeable items highlighted in yellow.

 *The heroes have enough lore to upgrade all of the highlighted items.*

 When a highlighted item is selected from the item menu, any available upgrades for that item are displayed.
 To upgrade the item, the upgraded version is selected in the app.
 Then, the hero gains the card that corresponds to the upgrade and returns the card that was upgraded to the supply.

-> Image of a screen with the inscriptions "Select an upgrade of Dagger" with two plaques showing tewo different dagger namely "Condolin Dagger" and "Ered Luid Dagger" with the symbol "II" on the bottom right corner of both plaques.
+> Image of a camp screen displaying the option to upgrade a dagger to either a Gondolin Dagger or an Ered Luin Dagger

 *At 25 lore, "Dagger" can be upgraded to "Ered Luin Dagger" or "Gondolin Dagger."*